glblduh/Make4x6/README.md

 # Make4x6
-*A simple utility I made for automating the creation of 2x2 and 1x1 inch pictures that are ready to be printed on 4x6 inch paper*
+*Simple web utility for making 2x2 and 1x1 inch pictures for 4x6 inch and A4 paper*

 ## Installation
 ```